CiaranMyler/newGitTest/README.md

-# newGitTest  my name is ciaran
+# newGitTest  my name is ciaran and i am new to GIT